Endometriosis and pain

 - Too often it is used as a alibi to do (unnecessary) bowel resections

-- the gynecologist needs experience to suspect Endometriosis : we only recognise what we know.
+- the gynecologist needs experience to suspect Endometriosis : we only recognize what we know.

-- the non-surgeons emphasise the importance of medical treatment to avoid surgery,
+- the non-surgeons exaggerate medical treatment to avoid surgery,

-- endometriosis surgery is difficult with few pelvic surgeons .
+- endometriosis surgery is difficult and pelvic surgeons are rare.
 Less experienced surgeons often prefer to give medical therapy before referring the patient.

-- A widespread mistake is the belief that all endometriosis can be diagnosed by anything else than by a laparoscopy
+- The belief that all endometriosis can be diagnosed by anything else than by a laparoscopy

-- The biggest problem is that the difficulty of surgery is difficult to predict .
-The best model s the model we adopted in Oxford : the ex-fellows perform a diagnostic laparoscopy : if they can do, they do ; if not, they refer.
+- The biggest problem is that the difficulty of surgery is difficult to predict.
+Therefore I introduced Oxford that the ex-fellows could perform a diagnostic laparoscopy and judge if they could do the surgery; if not, they refer.

 Mistakes and half treatments